scarlight/count-textarea/README.md

 count-textarea
 ==============

-Count letters entered in a textbox
+Count letters entered in a textarea